kymalcansadoape/kymalcansadoape/README.md

 # Hi there👋🏼
-🏫 A 4th Year Computer Engineering Student at the Technological University of the Philippines - Visayas<br>🧑‍💻 Web Developer Intern at <a href="https://pocketdevs.ph/">Pocketdevs</a>
+🏫 A 4th Year Computer Engineering Student at the Technological University of the Philippines - Visayas
-<br>💻 FullStack Web Developer
+<br>💻 Application Developer at <a href="https://pocketdevs.ph/">Pocketdevs</a>
+<br>👨🏼‍💻 Operations Associate at  <a href="https://base-404.com/">BASE404</a>
+<br>💬 Ask me anything<br>📫 How to reach me: kymalcansadoape@gmail.com
+<br>😄 Pronouns: his/him
-<br>💬 Ask me anything<br>📫 How to reach me: kymalcansadoape@gmail.com<br>😄 Pronouns: his/him<br>⚡ Fun fact: I love to go to the beach 🏖
+<br>⚡ Fun fact: I love to go to the beach 🏖

 ## 🌐 Socials: